hamun001/STEF/README.md

-fl_mn <- list.files("/media/disk2/hamun001/PAPER4DATA/L7L8S2_30m/MASKED", pattern=glob2rx("*.tif"), recursive=F)

-# download a test dataset (NDVI raster stack,  30m resolution) from my dropbox.
+# read the raster stack (NDVI raster stack,  30m resolution).
 It contains 183 NDVI layers, for 2013 through 2016, acquired by Landsat 7, 8 and Sentinel-2A sensors.
 Note that this test data set is pre-processed already, and is ready for analysis.
 Also note that the data set is already normalised spatially using the global spatial normalisation.

-download.file ("https://www.dropbox.com/s/y4lmvxph77vb9dy/L7L8S2_30m_ndvi_kafa_Global_subset.tif?dl=1", destfile='L7L8S2_30m_ndvi_kafa_Global_subset.tif')

-# read the raster stack from your local folder (where the downloaded file is)

-re_test <- brick("L7L8S2_30m_ndvi_kafa_Global_subset.tif")
+re_test <- brick("data/L7L8S2_30m_ndvi_kafa_Global_subset.tif")

 # extract a subset from the test data set